ei23fxg/WhisperAPIProxy/readme.md

 ## Usage

 1. Create a `config.py` file with the appropriate settings, see `config.example.py`
-2. Start the Flask application: `python whisper_api_proxy.py`
+2. Start the Flask application: `.venv/bin/python3 whisper_api_proxy.py`
-3. Send a POST request to the `/v1/audio/transcriptions` endpoint with the audio file and API key.
+3. Send a POST request to the `http://yourserver.local:5431/v1/audio/transcriptions` endpoint with the audio file and API key (same as OpenAI Whisper API)

 ## Dependencies